 In 2005, Salesforce had a $2 billion market cap and saw a triple-digit booking rate.
-The company's success was cut short because of a single factor: an 8% customer churn.
-Salesforce was losing nearly 75% of its customers annually which severely hemorrhaged its growth.
+The company's success was cut short because of a single factor: an 8 percent customer churn.
+Salesforce was losing nearly 75 percent of its customers annually which severely hemorrhaged its growth.

 Clearly, Salesforce was doing something wrong.

 Customers chose Salesforce over its competition because they believed it was a better fit for their requirements.
 Unfortunately, the company‘s leadership failed to reassure them they’d made the right choice.